Martin Alper

 Martin Alper (1942 – June 7, 2015) was a video game designer and the former President of Virgin Interactive, once one of the largest companies in the field.
 Alper was a co-founder of Mastertronic, which went on to become Virgin Interactive following its acquisition by Richard Branson.
 He was involved with the development of Command & Conquer at Westwood Studios and Shiny Entertainment who developed The Matrix and Earthworm Jim.
 He was also the person who approached Westwood Studios co-founder Brett Sperry about creating Dune II.
+In an interview he also explained how he fired Rob Landeros and Graeme Devine so they could set-up their own company Trilobyte during the development of The 7th Guest.

 Alper also provided the voice acting for EVA in the original Command & Conquer: Red Alert.